 The Fund fully invests into a separate wholesale portfolio which is also managed by Booster - the Private Land and Property Portfolio (Wholesale Portfolio).
-The Wholesale Portfolio is a managed fund established under the Booster Investment Scheme, a separate scheme also managed by Booster Investment Management Limited (BIML or the Manager).
+The Wholesale Portfolio is a managed fund within the Booster Wholesale Scheme, a separate scheme also managed by Booster Investment Management Limited (BIML or the Manager).